hyper-neutrino/anyfix/README.md

 `0q11`: quaternary
 `0x11`: hexadecimal
 `[1 2 3]`: list.
 Can be nested like `[1 2 3 [4 5 6]]`.
 Try `[1[2[3[4]5]6]7]` :D
+`ßcode»`: sort over a key function.
+If top-of-stack is a list, sort that; otherwise, sort the whole stack
+`£code»`: map over a key function.
+If top-of-stack is a list, map that; otherwise, map the whole stack
+`þcode»`: filter over a key function.
+If top-of-stack is a list, filter that; otherwise, filter the whole stack
+`ʠcode»`: filter out over a key function.
+If top-of-stack is a list, filter out that; otherwise, apply on the whole stack